queso-fuego/UEFI-GPT-image-creator/README.md

 options:
 -ad --add-data-files   Add local files to the basic data partition, and create
-                       a <DATAFLS.INF> file in directory '/EFI/BOOT/' in the ESP.
+                       a <FILE.TXT> file in directory '/EFI/BOOT/' in the ESP.
 This INF file will hold info for each file added
                        ex: '-ad info.txt ../folderA/kernel.bin'.
 -ae --add-esp-files    Add local files to the generated EFI System Partition.